JoschanUK/WhackAMollie/README.md

 **Messages prompt**

-These are the messages which are prompt when user is increased in level or when the game is over.
+There are two messages which will be prompted to the user.
+1. Increase in level.
+2. Game over.

 ![alt text](assets/readme_images/Level.jpg)
 ![alt text](assets/readme_images/gameover.jpg)

 # Features left to implement